 Most of us approach the New Year from the disenchanting stance of giving something up.
 Lots of things.
 Things that we like.
 As if the post-Christmas comedown wasn’t hard enough….

 Instead, why not focus on the positive sentiment of starting something new?
 Habits take time to build but lots of small steps in the right direction equate to bigger, more positive changes over time.
-With that in mind, Rebel Kitchen has pulled together its top 10 healthy habits to carry into the New Year.
+With that in mind, we have pulled together top 10 healthy habits to carry into the New Year.

 The best part?
 You don’t need to give up a single thing.
 Amen.

 Less than 10% of us who set resolutions stick to them.
 Why?
 Because we’re unrealistic when it comes to goal setting.
 They say it takes up to 21 days to form a new habit but in actual fact it’s much longer.
 Try two months - or 66 days to be precise (according to studies).
 In other words, we significantly underestimate the time and effort it takes to make (or break) a habit.

 The point being, change is slow - and it’s a process.
 It’s important not to judge ourselves harshly if we do slip up.
 So embrace the process, enjoy the journey and keep it real all the way.

 Healthy habits to start right now:

 - Sign up to something new